 The BC Centre for Disease Control Health Canada website Immunize BC

-If you are a client or health care provider with clinical questions or concerns about the COVID-19 vaccine and do not have access to a primary care provider, call First Nations Virtual Doctor of the Day at 1-855-344-3800.
+If you are a client or health care provider with client-specific questions or concerns about the COVID-19 Vaccine and do not have access to a primary care provider, call First Nations Virtual Doctor of the Day at 1-855-344-3800.
 Medical Office Assistants are available to help you seven days per week from 8:30 a.m. to 4:30 p.m.

 You can also call 8-1-1 or check in with your community nurse.

 For all current information, articles and resources visit our COVID-19 web portal.
 You can also check our news section for informative articles written by the FNHA's Medical Officers.

 Contact your primary care provider or local public health office

 or call 8 - 1 - 1.
 (Take a self-assessment.)